TanmayKathar02/TanmayKathar02/README.md

 ###

-<p align="left">Tanmay is a passionate Cloud and DevOps enthusiast with hands-on experience in AI/ML and web development projects.
-I love building scalable solutions and automating the future!"</p>
+<p align="left">Tanmay is a passionate Cloud and DevOps enthusiast with hands-on experience in AI/ML and web development projects. and love building scalable solutions and automating the future!"</p>

 ###